Professor, Division of Nursing and Director, Division of Nursing

 Professor Vitale strives to increase the success of nursing students by providing them with the skills and foundation needed to succeed professionally.

-Assistant Professor and Coordinator Master of Science FNP and DNP Programs
+Assistant Professor and Director Master of Science FNP and DNP Programs

 Phone: (845) 848-6026